 These assistantship appointments include:

-- Monthly stipends normally as ½-time appointments teaching 4 courses per academic year (mid-August through mid-May)
+- Monthly stipends normally as ½-time appointments teaching the equivalent of 4 courses per academic year (mid-August through mid-May)

 - Tuition scholarships (50% tuition paid for MA program students; 100% tuition paid for MFA and PhD program students)